Seeds2B - Seed Policy Development

 Seed Policy Workshop

 On February 28, 2017, SFSA ran a seed policy workshop.
-This took place on the fringe of the AFSTA seed congress in Dakar, Sénégal.
+This took place in connection with the AFSTA seed congress in Dakar, Sénégal.
 Here are the presentations:

 1. Ian Barker - Seeds2B policy brief: introduction